Glatzli/model_comparison_codes/README.md

   equal. (z difference between levels ~50m at hafelekar) -> how to treat best?

 	- take care that all needed vars are read if some are calculated!
 No checks included due to time-reasons...
 	- are units for VHD calc right?
-I have 3*10^6 values, cosma 1.1*10^6 -> maybe o.k. but check units!
+I have 3*10^6 values, cosma 1.1*10^6 -> YES, everything ok!
+VHD a bit larger as for cosma
-	- and ICON calc has a problem...
+ - calced VHD for ICON for all points over full timespan, saved it and started to plot as small multiples

 general notes/inputs: